CloudTAK

 }

-1. Edit /etc/nginx/sites-available/ots_https and add this inside the listen 8443 server {}.
+1. Edit /etc/nginx/sites-available/ots_https and add this inside the listen 8443 server {} if it doesn’t already exist.

 location /files {